tudocomp/tudocomp/src/compare_tool/README.md

   a detailed heap profile in massifs format.
 This file can be viewed with an external tool like `massif-visualizer`.
   Defaults to false.
+- `iterations`, if set to an integer, measures the runtime for a given command-file combination more than once and averages the results.
+  If used in combination with `with_mem`, memory will be measured only once in an additional run.

 Example file: